ncabatoff/mkzrx/README.md

     /sbin/ifconfig -a

+or

+    ip addr

 Supposing it's enp1s0 as in my case, run

     dhclient enp1s0

+to get yourself a network address via DHCP.

 Once you have network connectivity, follow "Step 8: Full Software Installation" from the [guide](https://github.com/zfsonlinux/zfs/wiki/Ubuntu-16.04-Root-on-ZFS).
 Optionally do Step 9